 So it’s generally much more crowded, and hotels in the major tourist hot spots will raise their prices accordingly.
-From mid-September onwards, it rains less and less and the temperatures are still bearable.
+It rains less and less from mid-September onwards, and the temperatures are still bearable.
 Myanmar is astonishingly green during this time because of the months of rain that preceded it.

-And it’s not quite as crowded, so traveling is still pretty easy-going.
+And it’s not quite as crowded, so traveling is still pretty easygoing.
 Starting in March, it gets very, very hot in Myanmar.
-Temperatures over 40 degrees celsius are pretty common so bear this in mind if you’re planning to travel in Myanmar during this time.
+Temperatures over 40 degrees celsius are common, so bear this in mind if you’re planning to travel to Myanmar during this time.

-It depends a lot where you want to go though – if you’re headed for the mountain ranges in the east and the north of the country, then this is probably the best time.
-The rainy season runs from June to August and its not uncommon for it to rain non-stop for days at a time.
+It depends a lot on where you want to go, though – if you’re headed for the mountain ranges in the east and the north of the country, then this is probably the best time.
+The rainy season runs from June to August, and it's not uncommon for it to rain non-stop for days at a time.

 But hey, at least you won’t have to share Myanmar with that many other travelers.